xenondevs/Docs/docs/nova/admin/recipes/machines.md

 }
 ```

-!!! info "Parameters"

-    === "Custom Item Format"
+!!! info "Custom Item Format"

     As a water bottle is not its own item, a Custom Item Format is required here.
 See \"Item Formats\" below for more information.

 ## Electric Brewing Stand Recipes